Kotlin/kotlin-spec/docs/src/md/kotlin.core/scoping.md

 - A [classifier or nested class declaration][Classifier declaration] scope is DLD to any nested statement scopes;
 - A [classifier or nested class declaration][Classifier declaration] scope is ULD to its companion object declaration scope;
 - An [inner class declaration][Nested and inner classifiers] scope is DLD to any nested statement scopes;
-- An [inner class declaration][Nested and inner classifiers] scope is ULD to the classifier declaration scope of its parent classifier.
+- An [inner class declaration][Nested and inner classifiers] scope is ULD to the classifier declaration scope of its parent classifier;
+- A function or non-primary constructor parameter scope is ULD to the scope containing the function declaration and DLD to the function body;
+- A primary constructor parameter scope is ULD to the scope containing the classifier declaration (but not the classifier declaration scope itself) and DLD to the classifier initialization scope;
+- The instance initialization blocks are ULD to the classifier initialization scope.

+TODO: rewrite all the corresponding section (parameter declarations, initializers, etc) referring to the newly-introduced scopes

 > Important: linked scopes **do not** cover cases when identifiers from supertypes are used in subtypes, as this is covered by the [inheritance][Inheritance] rules.